BreezyPixels — KarmaCaptain Reddit marketing client

 One last thing.

-If the audit shows clear ROI potential, our typical engagement runs ~$10,000/month.
+If the audit shows clear ROI potential, our typical engagement starts at $10,000/month.

 Is that viable for your business?